Functional requirements

 - Home timeline — tweets from people you follow, reverse-chronological

-Explicitly defer the rest unless the interviewer pushes: search, trending, DMs, retweets/quotes, replies, hashtags, notifications, ads, analytics.
+Three flows is enough to force every interesting tradeoff: read/write ratio, fanout vs. pull, the celebrity problem, and the data model.
+Explicitly defer the rest unless the interviewer pushes: likes, user timelines, search, trending, DMs, retweets/quotes, replies, hashtags, notifications, ads, analytics.
 Don’t pretend you’ll build all of it.

 Non-functional requirements